averagetree/PredictingColoradoWildfires/README.md

 Source: Google Search
 ```

 A key component of this analysis requires both the weather and wildfire datasets to be linked together.
 This can be done by identifying the nearest weather station to each wildfire instance.
 The following algorithm finds the nearest lat/long from a list of lat/long values from a given lat/long value.
+Source from StackOverflow.

 ```
 from math import cos, asin, sqrt